root-project/root/tree/ntuple/v7/doc/specifications.md

 ### Page List Envelope

-The page list envelope contains a collection frame where every item corresponds to a column and is itself a collection frame where the items correspond to the pages of the column in the cluster.
+The page list envelope contains a list frame where every item corresponds to a column and is itself a list frame in which the items correspond to the pages of the column in the cluster.
 The order of the outer items must match the order of the columns as specified in the cluster summary.
 For a complete cluster (covering all columns), the order is given by the column IDs (small to large).

-The order of the inner items must match the order of pages / elements.
+The order of the inner items must match the order of pages resp. elements.
 Every inner item (that describes a page) has the following structure:

 ```